-The Strathbogie ranges CMN was formed in early 2011 and has been going strong since.
+The Strathbogie ranges CMN was formed in early 2011 and has been going strong ever since.
 The SRCMN works with a variety of partners (landholders, groups, Agencies) to tackle all sorts of conservation, biodiversity and land management issues, but is focusing on the most threatened ecosystems in the Ranges, including our precious wetlands (springsoaks & bogs), rocky outcrops and high conservation value forests.
-Where are the Strathbogie Ranges?
 There are many groups and agencies involved in biodiversity conservation in the Strathbogies, for example:

 - Landcare Groups (Warreenbayne-Boho, Strathbogie Tableland, Swanpool, Hughes Creek Catchment Collaborative, Longwood East, Creightons Creek, Whiteheads Creek, Merton etc. Click the map link below.)

 - Friends of Euroa Arboretum

 - Department of Sustainability & Environment (North-east Regional Office, Arthur Rylah Institute)

 - Goulburn Broken Catchment Management Authority (GBCMA)

 - University of Melbourne (Zoology, Hydrology)